alban-read/M1-MICRO-FORTH/dumbint.md

-e.g. As soon as you start writing a program in Assembler, if you want to test it, and retain your sanity, you need to implement at least half of the things that FORTH provides.

-But no more that that, or it becomes FORTH, and that is not the end objective of working in Assembler.

-Just enough FORTH is needed to test the assembler words and string them together as a script.

-When I was a kid, I typed FIG FORTH into my Z80 machine using a hex editor, from a printed listing I ordered from the back of a magazine.

-I then patched it to use my machines ROM for IO and it worked.

-That was my first significant computer achievement.

-It took weeks to do: Those were the days, when there was spare time, and almost nothing on TV.

-I doubt if I could do that now forty years later, thankfully I now have a macro assembler, it is easier.

 #### Memory management

 None.

-Memory management is Static.
+Memory management is Static, really it is organized as a number of stacks.

-People sometimes forget that static memory allocation is viable.

-The program contains a few tables of fixed sizes.
+- The program contains a few tables of fixed sizes.

-If you blow past a limit you will get an error message.
+- If you blow past a limit you will get an error message.

-If your program exceeds a limit, just change that limit and recompile.
+- If your program exceeds a limit, just change that limit and recompile.

-This does waste some memory, although you can also decrease the fixed sizes. right?
+- This does waste some memory, although you can also decrease the fixed sizes. right?

-The machine stack can grow since the operating system does that.
+- The machine stack can grow since the operating system does that.

-Otherwise the dictionary size and the literal pools are fixed size.
+- Otherwise the dictionary size and the literal pools are fixed size.

 The fixed sizes are reasonable for what I want to do, the machine I am using has eight gigabytes of ram, it is a low cost entry model...